flamebarke/DiscoHash/README.md

 To avoid reinventing the wheel DiscoHash reuses a couple of functions from the [hashie](https://github.com/evilsocket/pwnagotchi-plugins-contrib/blob/master/hashie.py) and [discord](https://github.com/evilsocket/pwnagotchi-plugins-contrib/blob/master/discord.py) plugins.

+Within the bot folder there is a Discord Bot that will scrape all captured hashes from the discord server and return them in a text file.
+This is not required for the plugin, but it makes it easier to pull large amounts of hashes quickly.
+You can modify the discord bot to only pull hashes from within a certain date range etc.

 Example Output:

 ![DiscoHash Discord message](/discohash.png)